nashdev/jobs/README.md

 ## Contributions

-If you would like to contribute, you can check out all open issues/feature requests or submit your own on our [issues](https://github.com/nashdev/jobs/issues) page (look for "enhancement" and "help wanted" labels).
+If you would like to contribute, you can check out all open issues/feature requests or submit your own on our [Issues](https://github.com/nashdev/jobs/issues) page (look for "enhancement" and "help wanted" labels).
 If you find an issue you would like to work on, you can complete the following steps to submit a pull request:
 1. Fork the repository
-2. Complete feature inside forked repository
+2. Add any code changes inside the forked repository
 3. Submit pull request to our `master` branch

 ## Changelog